Pirussa/lei-22-s2-1da-g02/docs/SprintC/US014/US014_LoadUsersFromCSV.md

     - CSV path

 * Selected data:
+    - Loading CSV File
-    - Confirm loading of a new file
+    - Confirm loading of a new CSV file
     - List of SNS Users

 **Output Data:**